Keto vs. Paleo: What’s the Difference?

 • Have food sensitivities (dairy, gluten, etc.)

-• Care more about food quality than carbs
+• Care more about food quality than counting carbs

 • Want a less strict, more whole-food approach